Islam: God's Message of Guidance to Humanity

-Without proper understanding for this inseparability between the physical and the spiritual aspects of the teachings, people may get lost and may start exaggerating the physical act, which takes them away from the essence of the teaching.
+Without proper understanding for this inseparability between the physical and the spiritual aspects of the teachings, people may get lost and may start exaggerating the physical act, which takes them away from the meaning of the teaching.

-1. On Friday, 8 Muslims are instructed to take a shower, particularly after sexual intercourse, put on the best clothes they have, and not to eat onions or garlic before coming to the mosque for the weekly collective prayers.
+On Friday, Muslims are instructed to take a shower, particularly after sexual intercourse, put on the best clothes they have, and not to eat onions or garlic before coming to the mosque for the weekly collective prayers.

 Why are Muslims instructed to take a shower, put on the best clothes they have, and not to eat onions or garlic before coming to the mosque for the weekly collective prayers?